kyleburt95/150hw3/README.md

 -----
 - Regular Commits (1 points)

-You should at least one nontrivial commit by Feb-17 11:59pm.
+At least one nontrivial commit by Feb-17 11:59pm.

 - Documentation (1 points)